ANSHIKA1806/CardFlip_Game/README.md

 ## 🃏 Card Flip Game.

-**The [Memory game]( https://anshika1806.github.io/CardFlip_Game/) is quite an interesting and intuitive game and has been around for a while.**
+**[Memory game]( https://anshika1806.github.io/CardFlip_Game/) is an interesting and intuitive game for all ages.
+This take on the classic Concentration-style game will entertain and delight you.**

 ## ❓ How to play?
-**You are provided with a set of cards containing images that can be turned back when you click on an image (it flips over and reveals the image).
-If you click on two images and the pair got matched it's a win for you.**
+**You are provided with a set of cards with images on their faces.
+At the start of the game, the cards are turned face down.
+Click on a card and it will turn over to reveal the image.
+Find two cards with the same image to make a match.
+Once you have found all of the matches, you win the game!**

 ## 📷 Screenshots.
 <p align= "center"><img src="https://user-images.githubusercontent.com/51878265/135973305-a92150bc-c839-4845-b4aa-deaea8b8456e.png" width="683" height="384"></p>